onnx/onnx/docs/docsgen/source/intro/python.rst

                         [Y])  # outputs

     # onnx graph
-    # there is no metata in this case.
+    # there is no metadata in this case.

     onnx_model = make_model(graph)